Universal Dilation of Linear It\^o SDEs: Quantum Trajectories and Lindblad Simulation of Second Moments

 \section{Abstract}

 We present a universal framework for simulating $N$-dimensional linear It\^o stochastic differential equations (SDEs) on quantum computers with additive or multiplicative noises.
-Building on a unitary dilation technique, we establish a rigorous correspondence between the general linear SDE
+Building on a unitary dilation technique, we establish a rigorous mapping from the general linear SDEs

-and a Stochastic Schr\"odinger Equation (SSE) on a dilated Hilbert space.
-Crucially, this embedding is pathwise exact: the classical solution is recovered as a projection of the dilated quantum state for each fixed noise realization.
-We demonstrate that the resulting SSE is {naturally implementable} on digital quantum processors, where the stochastic Wiener increments correspond directly to measurement outcomes of ancillary qubits.
+to stochastic Schr\"odinger equations (SSE) on a dilated Hilbert space.
+Crucially, this embedding is pathwise exact in that the classical solution is recovered as a projection of the dilated quantum state for each fixed noise realization.
+We demonstrate that the resulting SSEs are {naturally implementable} on digital quantum processors, where the stochastic Wiener increments are encoded directly by preparing the ancillary qubits.
 Exploiting this physical mapping, we develop two algorithmic strategies: (1) a trajectory-based approach that uses sequential weak measurements to realize efficient stochastic integrators, including a second-order scheme, and (2) an ensemble-based approach that maps moment evolution to a deterministic Lindblad quantum master equation, enabling simulation without Monte Carlo sampling.
-We provide error bounds based on a stochastic light-cone analysis and validate the framework with numerical simulations.
+We provide error bounds based on a stochastic light-cone analysis and validate the framework with numerical experiments.